ms0/docs/README.md

 Various formats: pdf, html, ...
 NOTE: Do not depend on github's pdf viewer, as it uses nonstandard fonts.
 Instead, download pdfs and use Adobe-compatible viewer.

+area.html is an interactive animated elementary tutorial on geometric area, with characters from fib.html

 dft.html is an interactive animated demonstration of discrete Fourier transforms

 fib.html is an interactive animated elementary tutorial on Fibonacci/Lucas sequences